KristofferLM96/TsetlinMachine-Connect4/README.md

 # TsetlinMachine-Connect4
 University project in the course ICT Seminar 3.
 Using Tsetlin Machine for the game Connect Four.
+Based on the Tsetlin Machine implementation from https://github.com/cair/pyTsetlinMachine.

 ## License
 MIT License